Angel Faith

-Angel Marie Faith (born January 8, 1988), known by the stage name Angel, is an American former singer and songwriter.
+Angel Marie Faith (born January 8, 1988), known by the mononym Angel, is an American singer, dancer, and psychologist.
 She is best known as a member of the girl group No Secrets, which formed in 2000.
 Faith sang half of the lead vocals in No Secrets.
 She left the group in 2003, pursuing a solo career, and released her debut studio album Believe in Angels Believe in Me (2004).

 Faith retired from music in 2007.
 As of 2020, she works as a clinical psychologist at a hospital in Los Angeles, California.

 Early years

 Faith began performing at a young age.
-At just about 4 years old, she took ballet and voice lessons and many other performing classes.
+At age 4, she took ballet, vocal coaching and various other performing arts classes.